dgodwani/CtCI-5th-Edition-Java/README.md

 1.7 Write an algorithm such that if an element in an MxN matrix is 0, its entire row and column are set to 0.

+1.8 Assume you have a method isSubstring which checks if one word is a substring of another.
+Given two strings, si and s2, write code to check Ifs2 is a rotation of si using only onecalltoisSubstring (e.g., "waterbottLe" is a rotation of "erbot- tLewat").